mrhaav/openwrt/atc/fib-fm350_gl/README.md

 Support dual stack and received SMS will be stored in `/tmp/sms/rx` folder and the full path is sent to `/usr/bin/atc_rx_sms.sh <full path>`. `atc_rx_sms.sh` is not included in the package.\
 \
 USB hotplug script add Option driver.
 You can edit `/etc/hotplug.d/usb/50-fm350_driver` to use Generic driver.\
-Not included in apk file.
-Kernel 6.6, and onwards, will detect the FM350-GL.\
+Not included in apk file and from ipk version 2025.01.11.
+Kernel 6.6, and onwards, will detect the FM350-GL.
-Hotplug script is not included from version 2025.01.10.

 \
 Update 2025.01.10: